Nau mai, haere mai

 Keen to offer hospitality?

 Do you live in Auckland or Dunedin and enjoy hosting visitors?
 Billeting for Reflect conference is becoming a happy and mutually beneficial tradition!
 This is a great opportunity to extend the blessing of Christian hospitality, get to know fellow members and build each other up.
-To register your availability to billet, or if you are able to offer assistance with transport please click here.
+To register your availability to billet, or if you are able to offer assistance with transport please Register as a host.